Danco1201/Feasible/README.md

 ## Development

 Feasible is still under development.
 Contributions are always welcome!
+If you want to contribute, please read [Contributing](#contributing)

 ## Instalation
 ### Requirements